johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 write.csv(responsive.lms.ann.type, file = paste(resultsdir, "Ap_responsive_genes_", Sys.Date(), ".csv", sep = ""), row.names = FALSE)
 ```

+### Proportion of responsive transcripts annotated

+Of the responsive transcripts, 49.3% are annotated, while 48.7% of all transcripts are annotated.

+### Candidate gene enrichment

-I perform gene set enrichment analysis below, but a quick `grep` shows that there are 26 transcripts with GO term "response to stress", though this is not enriched compared to the frequency of this term in the full dataset.
+First, I explore of candidate genes with the GO term "response to stress" are enriched in the responsive data set.

 ```r
 # GO 'response to stress' hits in responsive transcripts